Powered by SchoolDash

 Bell Farm Way, Walton-on-Thames KT12 5EJ

 Three Rivers Academy is a non-selective academy.
-It has about 1,450 boys and girls aged between 11 and 18.
-In May 2019 the school was rated ‘Good’ by Ofsted.
+It has about 1,460 boys and girls aged between 11 and 18.
+Ofsted last inspected the school in October 2024.

 This school is a member of The Howard Partnership Trust.
 (Other schools in this trust include Thomas Knyvett College, Howard of Effingham School and Oxted School.)

-Particular strengths include Finances, Destinations, Representation and Environment.
-Relative weaknesses include Attendance, Attainment and Progress.
+Particular strengths include Finances, Representation, Environment and Destinations.
+Relative weaknesses include Admissions and Attainment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.